scotthmccoy/scotthmccoy.github.io/_posts/2025-09-02-uplink-grand-tour.md

 This means if you are hacking as fast as possible, you're likely being actively traced most of the time which would mean that during those propagation events Revelation burns itself out instead of propagating.
 The harder you work, the worse it gets!

-I’m pretty sure this is why so many guides advocate for either using v1.0 of Revelation, hacking a bunch of machines before the mission gets started or my personal favorite, the “batch job then do jack shit” strategy: hack a bunch of machines and install v3.0 but _don't_ run it, then return to each machine about 5 minutes into the mission and run the virus as fast as possible "to overwhelm Arunmor agents" and crucially, sit back and watch it spread.
-The strategy actually works because sitting back and watching it spread means you're not actively being traced!
+I’m pretty sure this is why so many guides advocate for either using v1.0 of Revelation or hacking a bunch of machines before the mission gets started.
+My personal favorite is the “batch job then do jack shit” strategy: hack a bunch of machines and install v3.0 but _don't_ run it, then return to each machine about 5 minutes into the mission and run the virus as fast as possible "to overwhelm Arunmor agents" and crucially, sit back and watch it spread.
+The strategy actually works because of the sitting back - it means you're not actively being traced!

 ## TLDR for Beating Grand Tour
 1. Don't fuck up the story missions - Revelation should be at 3.0 and Faith at only v0.2.